hypervel/hypervel.org/docs/docs/notifications.md

 ### Writing the Message

-Markdown mail notifications use a combination of Blade components and Markdown syntax which allow you to easily construct notifications while leveraging Laravel Hyperf's pre-crafted notification components:
+Markdown mail notifications use a combination of Blade components and Markdown syntax which allow you to easily construct notifications while leveraging Hypervel's pre-crafted notification components:

 ```html
 <x-mail::message>